sheyijojo/Docker_CERT/7-Docker-swarm/3-swarm-services.md

 docker service create --mode=global agent

 You do not need a replica count, good for monitoring agents or logging agents

 ```

 ## Placement in Swarm
-Nodes can differ on their hardware resources and requirements, hence someworkloads are strategically placed using labels and constraints
+Nodes can differ on their hardware resources and requirements, hence some workloads are strategically placed using labels and constraints

 ```md
 ## use labels and contraints